AdiCodz/student-task-tracker/README.md

 - **Google Fonts** - Inter font for clean typography
 - **Local Storage API** - Persistent data storage
 - **CSS Animations** - Smooth transitions and effects

+⚠️ **Note:** This application is designed for desktop screens only.
+Mobile support is not available at this time.